Samsung Wave S8500

 The Samsung Wave (model number GT-S8500) is a smartphone developed and produced by Samsung Electronics.
-It is the first smartphone to run the Bada operating system developed by Samsung, which was commercially released on May 24, 2010.
+It is the first Samsung smartphone to run the Bada operating system, which was announced on February 14, 2010 during Samsung's Galaxy Unpacked event at the MWC Barcelona, and subsequently released on May 24, 2010.
 The Wave is a touchscreen phone powered by Samsung's "Hummingbird" CPU (S5PC110), which includes a 1 GHz ARM Cortex-A8 CPU and a built-in PowerVR SGX 540 graphics engine.
 It also has a "Super AMOLED" screen and 720p high-definition video capture capabilities.
-Due to shortage of AMOLED screens, Samsung released a successor to the device called Wave II featuring a PLS display and ceased production of the original S8500 model.
+With the release of Bada 1.2, Samsung also released a successor to the device called Wave II featuring a PLS display and immediately ceased production of the original S8500 model due to shortage of AMOLED screens.